PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/Lecture/english.md

     }
 ```

+The `FastNoiseLite`'s `GetNoise()` function gives us values between -1 and 1 depending on what position we use to get the noise.
+We add 1 to shift us up to get values between 0 and 2.
+Then divide it by 2 to get values between 0 and 1.

-We need to multiply the noise value by some height value so that our terrain has hills higher than 1 voxel.
-We chose to multiply by our chunk size so that the highest possible height is the same as the chunk height, and so that if we change our chunk size the max height changes to.
-We check if a voxel's y position is less than the noise value, if it is then return true.
+We multiply the noise value by a height value so the terrain doesn't stay within the height of 0 and 1.
+We chose to multiply by our chunk size so that the highest possible height is the same as the chunks height.

+Then to check if a voxel should exist check if the y position is below (less) than the noise value.
+If it is then there should be voxel's there.

-Now when drawing voxel's in our for loop we can check if we should draw the voxel or not.
+Now when drawing voxel's in the for loop we can check if we should draw it or not.

 ```cs
         for (int x = 0; x < Data.chunkSize; x++)